 According to the website HomeTips.com, a set of pre-built, custom stairs will cost at least $2,000, but pricing will climb significantly with the addition of newel posts, railings 1, balusters 2, and high-quality woods.

 Can the installation of pre-built stairs such as this be considered a DIY project?
 Realistically, an experienced homeowner could save around $1000 in installation costs by tackling the job on their own, though it is an absolute necessity to have a second person (or even two additional helpers) for such a job as this.
 Most of the pre-built staircases rely on basic tools such as drills, levels, and hammers for the installation process, but the complexity of a job with a double set of stairs, such as the set discussed here, might benefit from the knowledge of a qualified professional.

 This means that the average costs and materials associated with this project would include:

 Cost to install an interior staircase varies greatly by region (and even by zipcode).
-Get free estimates from stair contractors in your city.
+To get free estimates from local contractors, please indicate yours.